bhauman/lein-figwheel/doc/editor_repls.md

 # Editor REPLs, Figwheel, ClojureScript and nREPL

-If you are just wanting an nREPL connection into the underlying figwheel process please skip ahead to
+If you are just wanting an nREPL connection into the underlying figwheel process for Clojure development please skip ahead to [Connecting to the Figwheel process with an nREPL client](#connecting-to-the-figwheel-process-with-an-nrepl-client)

 You may want a ClojureScript REPL in your editor.
 This makes it much